vicsz/eureka-pcf-example/README.md

 cf restage backend
 ```

-## 5.0 - Verify Registration of both the Front End and Back End application in the Service Discovery Service
+## 5.0 - Verify Registration of Back End application in the Service Discovery Service

 In PCF AppsMan .. select your Service Discovery Service and click on "manage"

-You should see 2 registed Apps -- underneath *UP*, you will be able to see Service Discovery destinations -- one should be IP based (direct), and the other one should be route based.
+You should see 1 registed App (backend-service) -- underneath *UP*, you will be able to see Service Discovery destinations.

 ## 6.0 - Add a Network Policy that will enable App to App communication (skipping the Go-Router)